modelcontextprotocol-community/working-groups/README.md

 1. To propose changes to the MCP Specification that benefit the wider community.

 > [!IMPORTANT]
-> All working group members must adhere to the MCP [Code of Conduct](https://github.com/modelcontextprotocol/modelcontextprotocol/blob/main/CODE_OF_CONDUCT.md)
+> All participants within the Working Group agree to the [MCP Code of Conduct](https://github.com/modelcontextprotocol/modelcontextprotocol/blob/main/CODE_OF_CONDUCT.md)

 ### Current Working Groups